Microchip at Space Forum 2019

-Our technical experts and partners will be presenting the most innovative space-related products, capabilities and system solutions in this one-day technology forum.
-You will see demonstrations of how the interoperation of our latest products can accelerate your development time.
-You’ll also gain a comprehensive understanding of how our Sub-QML and COTS-to-RT components help address the challenges of meeting system performance and reliability goals while also saving costs.
+Microchip’s most recent Space Forum events in October and November 2019 provided a showcase for our most innovative space-related products, capabilities, and system solutions.
+We provided demonstrations of how the interoperation of our latest products can accelerate your development time and showed how Microchip's Sub-QML and COTS-to-RT components help address the challenges of meeting system performance and reliability goals while also saving costs.

-- A detailed update on the qualiﬁcation and radiation characterization of our RTG4™ radiation-tolerant FPGAs
+- Update on the qualification and radiation characterization of our RTG4™ FPGAs

 Palace Hotel - Noordwijk aan Zee